 Please note we are unable to accept A-level Use of Mathematics in place of A-level Mathematics.

-BTEC: DDM, including Distinction in Further Mathematics for Technicians or Calculus to Solve Engineering Problems.
+BTEC: DDD, including Distinction in Further Mathematics for Technicians or Calculus to Solve Engineering Problems.

 IB: 32 points or three Higher Level certificates with 655.
 Either must include Higher Level Mathematics grade 5, plus Standard Level Science grade 4.
 We will accept 5 in either Higher Level Mathematics: Analysis and Approaches or Higher Level Mathematics: Applications and Interpretation.